image-js/image-js-docs/docs/Basics/Working with ROIs.md

 :::
 Let's take a look at a real life example.
-Here you have an image of cells under electron microscopy magnified where 1px = 0.2727 nm.
-Let's say we want to get the data about all the cells presented on the image and calculate their Feret diameters.
+Here you have an image of particles under electron microscopy magnified where 1px = 0.2727 nm.
+Let's say we want to get the data about all the regions presented on the image and calculate their Feret diameters.

 ![input image](./roiImages/inputImage.png)